 SEA Semester did not broaden my cultural awareness, or change my academic interests or future plans.
 But it did change my life, and that's what is important.
 A student View Entire Review

 Yes, definitely worthwhile.
 The experience gave me a chance to really challenge and push myself beyond anything I had done before.
 Being out at sea is an amazing experience and now that I have tasted in for a brief 6 weeks I cannot wait to return.
 The friends I made during the program will be friends of mine for life.
 Emily D - Barnard College View Entire Review

-Participate in groundbreaking climate science research… Voyage from New Zealand to Tahiti in a long, blue-water sailing passage.
-Contribute to baseline climate research in the South Pacific, a region key to climate science yet relatively understudied.
-Engage with stakeholders directly impacted by climate change by visiting a variety of Pacific island communities faced with this threat.
-Hone your science communications skills as you build your climate scientist toolbox!
+Participate in groundbreaking climate science research… Contribute to baseline climate research in the Pacific.
+Engage with stakeholders directly impacted by climate change.
+Hone your science communication and coding skills as you build your climate scientist toolbox!

 Who Should Apply?

-This program attracts upper-level science majors interested in exploring the ocean's role in the global carbon cycle and climate system, as well as investigating the history, challenges and uncertainties of climate-related policies from local to international.
+This program is designed for students interested in exploring the ocean's role in the global carbon cycle and climate system, as well as investigating the history, challenges and uncertainties of climate-related policies from local to international.

 18 semester hour credits from Boston University upon successful completion of the program.